m0nzderr/clearest/README.md

 Its previous versions were closed-source and based on a combination of XSLT with other custom-built tools.
 Today it is being re-implemented to stay within NodeJS ecosystem.

 The WIP is going towards its first open-source release of v2.0.0.
-Hopefully, one may find in it resembling (in some aspects) to other MVC front-end frameworks like AngularJS and RecatJS.
+Hopefully, one may find in it resembling (in some aspects) to other MVC front-end frameworks like AngularJS and ReactJS.

 Features:
 * Designed for development of modular MVC/MVVM apps with minimal coding effort;
 * Provides high-level, abstract, XML-based language for component development.
 Almost everything is done with a dozen of XML tags.
 * 99% of code is browser-independent ()
 * Compilable into JavaScript modules: no sources distributed, no parsing at runtime;
-* No struggle with writing custom components or external plugins - it'll work out of the box with almost anything you can browsetify;
+* No struggle with writing custom components or external plugins - it'll work out of the box with almost anything you can browserify;
 * No need to learn complex framework-specific mechanisms.
 Just a couple of useful api functions and you are ready to go.
 You can stay with NodeJS and require(), implement your DI, IoC, or nothing at all);
 * Small-footprint runtime library of essentials (the largest dependency is a promises library).
 Other useful features, like hash navigation/routing and REST resources